keokilee/makahiki/README.markdown

 * Once those are set up, send me your Git username so that you can be added as a collaborator.
 * When you are added as a collaborator, you should be able to check out the code by using the private url.
 Type `git clone git@github.com:keokilee/kukui-cup-pinax.git` to check out the code.
 This will create the new folder and download the code from the repository.

+## OPTIONAL: Install South for database migrations

+If you plan on making changes to the database models, it is highly recommended that you use South.
+With South, you do not have to blow away the database every time you make a change.
+South is able to create intelligent migrations depending on what has changed in a model.
+Even if you do not make changes to the database models, it is still recommended because other developers may be using it.

+To install South, please go to their [installation wiki](http://south.aeracode.org/docs/installation.html).
+If you are not familiar with South, you might want to go through their [tutorial](http://south.aeracode.org/docs/tutorial/index.html) once you are set up.

 ## Setting up Kukui Cup Pinax
 * cd into the kukui-cup-pinax folder.
 * Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
 * Copy `settings.py.example` to `settings.py`.
 This will work as is, but you might want to make a few changes to it depending on your environment.
 Some things you might want to change are the database settings, timezone, and the CAS Login server.
+* If you have installed South, you need to edit settings.py and uncomment 'south' from INSTALLED_APPS.
 * Type `python manage.py syncdb` to create the database.
 * It will ask you if you want to create a superuser.
 Say "yes".
 * IMPORTANT: Use your UH username (i.e. if your UH email is "bob@hawaii.edu", use "bob" as your username).
 This is so that you can authenticate via UH CAS.
 * Type in a valid email address and any password you like (you probably won't use the password, but emails might be activated later).
+* If you have installed South, then you will also need to run `python manage.py migrate` to sync the migrations.
 * The database fixtures should be automatically loaded (it should say `Installed 70 objects from 1 fixture(s)`).
 If they are not, type `python manage.py loaddata fixtures/initial_data.json` to load the data in the fixtures folder.

 ## Running the server